Programme Leader - Event Management

 Chapters in edited volumes

-- (2016 with publisher under peer review).
-Negotiating Indianness: Auckland’s Shifting Cultural Festivities.
-In Indians in the Antipodes: Networks of Empire, Boundaries of Race.
+- Booth, A. (2018) Negotiating Indianness: Auckland’s shifting cultural festivities (Chapter 10).
+In S. Bandyopadhyay & J. Buckingham (Eds).
+Indians in the Antipodes: Networks of Empire, Boundaries of Race.
 Oxford University Press: New Delhi

 Refereed conference articles and proceedings